 History of Search Engine

-Here are some Highlight:-
+Here are some Highlights:-

 1994: –Yahoo was launched by Stanford University students Jerry Wang and David Filo in a campus trailer.
 Earlier Yahoo was an Internet bookmark list and directory of interesting sites.
-Webmasters had to submit their page for indexing manually to the Yahoo directory so that Yahoo would find when someone searched.
+Webmasters had to submit their page for indexing manually to the Yahoo directory so that Yahoo would find it when someone searched.
 Excite AltaVista and also launched.
 Yahoo is a History Of Search Optimization.

-1999- In 1999 First ever search engine marketing conference took place.
+1999- In 1999 First search engine marketing conference took place.
 You can read Sullivan’s retrospective on that case here.
 (SES conference series continued to run under various monikers and parent companies until shutdown in 2016)

 In 2000, Yahoo pulled out the worst strategic move in search history and partnered with Google and let Google power its organic results rather than Inktomi.
 Google had been a little-known search engine beforehand.
 Needless to say!
 The result: each Yahoo search result said “Google Enabled” and they ended up launching their world’s largest rival and Google became a household name.
 Until this point, search engines ranked mainly on-page content-based sites, domain names, ability to be listed in the above-mentioned directories, and basic site structure (breadcrumbing).

 But for information retrieval, Google’s web crawler and PageRank algorithm have been groundbreaking.
 Google looked at variables both on-page and off-page – the quantity and quality of external links leading to a website (as well as the text used for anchor).
-While links were only one component of the overall ranking algorithm for Google, SEO practitioners latched onto links as the most important factor – and a whole link building sub-industry was developed.
+While links were only one component of the overall ranking algorithm for Google, SEO practitioners latched onto links as the most important factor – and a whole link-building sub-industry was developed.

 Meanwhile, an informal group of webmasters gathered at a London pub to start sharing information about all SEO things in the year 2000.
-This informal meeting ultimately turned into Pubcon, a large chain of search conferences that still run today.
-The year 2000 is also known as History of Search Engine Optimization
+This informal meeting ultimately turned into Pubcon, a large chain of search conferences that still runs today.
+The year 2000 is also known as the History of Search Engine Optimization